A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📌 Key Facts

-• On June 9, 2026, a burning cross in the 600 block of South Columbus Drive in Grant Park damaged city property (600 block of South Columbus Drive in Grant Park).
+• On June 9, 2026, a burning cross in the 600 block of South Columbus Drive in Grant Park damaged city property (600 block of South Columbus Drive).

-• Chicago police say a surveillance image released last week showed the suspect fleeing the scene before they identified 21-year-old Merlin Lu as the alleged perpetrator (Merlin Lu).
+• Chicago police say a surveillance image released before the arrest showed the suspect fleeing the scene, and they identified 21-year-old Merlin Lu as the alleged perpetrator (Merlin Lu).

-• He was charged with felony counts of damage to property (between $500 and $10,000), arson, two felony hate-crime counts, and four misdemeanors including cross burning to intimidate (arson).
+• Prosecutors charged Lu with multiple counts including felony damage to property (between $500 and $10,000), arson, two felony hate-crime counts, and four misdemeanors that include cross burning to intimidate (felony counts).

 Follow how coverage of this story developed over time